open-telemetry/semantic-conventions/docs/http/http-metrics.md

 | [`server.port`](../general/general-attributes.md) | int | Port of the local HTTP server that received the request.
 [5] | `80`; `8080`; `443` | Opt-In |
 | [`url.scheme`](../url/url.md) | string | The [URI scheme](https://www.rfc-editor.org/rfc/rfc3986#section-3.1) component identifying the used protocol. | `http`; `https` | Required |

-**[1]:** MUST NOT be populated when this isn't supported by the HTTP server framework as the route attribute should have low-cardinality and the URI path can NOT substitute it.
+**[1]:** MUST NOT be populated when this isn't supported by the HTTP server framework.
+In this case, it shouldn't be populated as the route attribute should have low-cardinality and the URI path can NOT substitute it.
 SHOULD include the [application root](/docs/http/http-spans.md#http-server-definitions) if there is one.

 **[2]:** HTTP request method value SHOULD be "known" to the instrumentation.
 By default, this convention defines "known" methods as the ones listed in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods) and the PATCH method defined in [RFC5789](https://www.rfc-editor.org/rfc/rfc5789.html).